FeelsGo-od/Net-MVC-Store/README.md

 # .NET Core 8 MVC + Bootstrap + RestSharp | Printful API

-This project won't work on downloading since I am using Printful's (Print-on-demand website) API with a key I have stored only on my computer.
-But you can watch the video of how it's working and examine the code.
+This project won't be functional for downloading because I'm utilizing Printful's API (a print-on-demand website) with an API key stored solely on my computer.
+However, you can watch a video demonstrating how it works and examine the code.